xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Implementation, Benchmark Dataset and Metrics

 \subsection{Benchmark Datasets}

 To ensure a rigorous and practically relevant evaluation, we selected two complementary benchmarks that cover both synthetic vulnerabilities and realistic multi-stage exploitation scenarios.
-Together, these benchmarks provide a balanced testbed for assessing the adaptability and robustness of automated penetration testing systems.
+Together, these benchmarks provide a balanced testbed for assessing the adaptability and robustness of automated pentest systems.

-\paragraph{AutoPenBench} This benchmark defines a total of 33 penetration testing tasks, spanning both instructional “in-vitro” exercises and real-world CVEs.
-The in-vitro set (22 tasks) reflects fundamental vulnerability classes frequently highlighted in industry rankings such as the OWASP Top 10, including weak access control (e.g., misconfigured sudo, world-writable shadow files), web application flaws (e.g., path traversal, SQL injection, file upload RCE), and insecure network configurations (e.g., SNMP misconfiguration, ARP spoofing).
+\paragraph{AutoPenBench} This benchmark defines a total of 33 pentest tasks, spanning both instructional “in-vitro” exercises and real-world CVEs.
+The in-vitro set (22 tasks) reflects fundamental vulnerability classes frequently highlighted in industry rankings such as the OWASP Top 10, including weak access control (such as misconfigured sudo, world-writable shadow files), web application flaws (such as path traversal, SQL injection, file upload RCE), and insecure network configurations (such as SNMP misconfiguration, ARP spoofing).
 In addition, four cryptography tasks evaluate resilience against improper or weak cryptographic implementations, such as brute-forcing Diffie–Hellman keys.
 Beyond these educational tasks, the benchmark incorporates 11 real-world CVEs ranging from 2014 to 2024 with CVSS scores between 7.5 and 10.0.
 These include critical vulnerabilities widely recognized for their impact and prevalence, such as Log4Shell (CVE-2021-44228), Heartbleed (CVE-2014-0160), SambaCry (CVE-2017-7494), and Spring4Shell (CVE-2022-22965).
-By combining foundational categories with critical CVEs, AUTOPENBENCH provides a structured yet realistic environment to evaluate whether agents can transition from basic exploitation to handling high-severity vulnerabilities that have historically dominated real-world attack campaigns.
+By combining foundational categories with critical CVEs, AutoPenBench provides a structured yet realistic environment to evaluate whether agents can transition from basic exploitation to handling high-severity vulnerabilities that have historically dominated real-world attack campaigns.